Opentrons/opentrons/protocol-designer/README.md

 ### `OT_PD_VERSION`

 Defaults to the `git describe` version specified in the Webpack build.
-This version string is saved to the `designer-application.application-name` field in PD files.
+This version string is saved to the `designer-application.application-version` field in PD files.